Tuesday, October 6, 2020

 This position allows interns to gain practical knowledge of state government by working firsthand with Indiana senators at the Statehouse.

 Matthew Preston, who served as a policy intern during the 2018 legislative session, offered the following on the internship:

 “Doing research on the bills helped me realize the different perspectives that various parties have on certain legislative issues, and I think that helped provide me with a lot of insight.”

-The internship program runs from the end of December 2019 through mid-March 2020 and is open to college and graduate students, as well as recent graduates.
+The internship program typically begins with a mandatory orientation in late December and concludes at the end of the legislative session in April 2021, and is open to college and graduate students, as well as recent graduates.

 Click here for more information and to apply by the Oct.
 31 deadline.